yubrajbhoi/termux-python/Doc/glossary.rst

       and ending with double underscores.
 Special methods are documented in :ref:`specialnames`.

+   standard library
+      The collection of :term:`packages <package>`, :term:`modules <module>` and :term:`extension modules <extension module>` distributed as a part of the official Python interpreter package.
+The exact membership of the collection may vary based on platform, available system libraries, or other criteria.
+Documentation can be found at :ref:`library-index`.

+      See also :data:`sys.stdlib_module_names` for a list of all possible standard library module names.

    statement
       A statement is part of a suite (a "block" of code).
 A statement is either an :term:`expression` or one of several constructs with a keyword, such